SaeedBaig/The-Power-of-Macros-in-C/README.md

 ```
 which ultimately makes your code more memory-efficient (since no variable has to be created) and time-efficient (since there's no variable value to access; the compiler already sees the value).

-Though that's a negligible benefit of macros.
-One of their more cooler capabilities is to:
+That's a negligible benefit though.
+One of their cooler capabilities is to:

 ## Create new "keywords" and constructs
 Lets admit it... ```and``` is more readable than ```&&```; ```or``` is more readable than ```||```.
 If you come from any language with ```and``` and ```or```, you may miss having actual-English keywords.
 But now you can have them back with macros!
 It's as simple as: